withvoid/melting-pot/CONTRIBUTING.md

 # Contributing

 If you are reading this, you are awesome!
 Thank you for deciding to help with Melting-Pot.
 Whether it is a bug fix, a new feature or improvement to our docs.
-All contributions our welcome, but before you start here are a couple of key things to go by.
+All contributions are welcome, but before you start here are a couple of key things to go by.

 ## Submitting a Pull Request

 Pull requests are always greeted with happiness, but before opening a PR it is better to open an issue and discuss it with the team.
 We are very quick to respond and you’ll probably hear from us in a day (or two sometimes).
 If it’s a current issue that you want to work on, just leave a comment asking if you can take that issue.
 Sometimes an issue is already in progress of being fixed.
 This way, we can ensure that your precious time doesn’t get wasted.

 Also as a guideline, always try to keep your PR as small as possible.
 Focus on one task at hand.
-One feature, one bug etc. If it’s more than one issue/feature it is better that you create multiple PRs for it rather then one.
+One feature, one bug etc. If it’s more than one issue/feature it is better that you create multiple PRs for it rather than one.

 As creating an issue or a pull request, please begin it with the following prefixes